Rate this page:

-In some cases, an entire vendor may be archived, which means that all apps associated with that vendor are archived as well.
+In some cases, an entire partner may be archived, which means that all apps associated with that partner are archived as well.

 Archived apps remain on the Marketplace, but they are mostly hidden.
 They are excluded from search results and from the various browsing views on the Marketplace.

 Anyone can still access the listing, but only by going directly to the listing URL or by navigating to it from the archive link at the bottom of the website.

 On the listing, a banner at the top of the page indicates that the app is archived.

 Customers cannot buy or download the app for trial, but they can download the app and use it if they already have an existing license.

 A month before an app is archived, the Atlassian Marketplace generates an automated email notifying the partner.

 The partner can prevent archiving, or reinstate an app that is already archived, by updating the app listing to reflect support for an active version of the product.